Making money from your app

 Access the social features of BlackBerry Messenger

-The BBM Social Platform provides an interface to BlackBerry Messenger features such as user profiles, contact lists, messaging, and customizable profile boxes.
-Connecting users is an effective way to increase app revenue because it encourages users to share app information on social networks, which can increase your user base and income potential.
+The BBM Social Platform provides an interface to features of BlackBerry Messenger such as user profiles, contact lists, messaging, and customizable profile boxes for your app.
+Connecting users is an effective way to increase app revenue because it encourages users to share information socially and gets them talking about your app.

 For more information about developing with the BBM Social Platform, see the following resources: